 For the vast majority of Old Order Amish, church services are held in private homes.
 The practice of home worship is a remnant of the early days of the Amish religion when they were persecuted and forced to go underground (not literally, but figuratively).

 📜 History of Amish Community Buildings

 To this day, most Amish worship in their homes so that such persecution can never be repeated.
-In a few locales, however, the Amish have begun adopting use of church buildings (Unity, Maine, for instance).
-In other places, the worship is still done at home but "community buildings" are gaining in popularity for large gatherings and events in the Amish church.
+In a few locales, however, the Amish have begun adopting use of church buildings (Unity, Maine, for instance, and Oakland, Maryland).